SpeedSterKawaii/SpeedHosted/README.md

 # Other Details & Stuff:

-I will release an example /w imperious transpiler to show you.
+- I will release an example /w imperious transpiler to show you.
-(remember, functions would look different then usual).
+- (remember, functions would look different then usual).
+- **PayPal only**, we dont accept other paying services then pp.

+# Doesn't work?
+Or Crashes?
+- Not my problem 😎